Rosettea/Hilbish/docs/api/hilbish/_index.md

 </h4>

 Puts `fn` in a Goroutine.
-This can be used to run any function in another thread.
+This can be used to run any function in another thread at the same time as other Lua code.
 **NOTE: THIS FUNCTION MAY CRASH HILBISH IF OUTSIDE VARIABLES ARE ACCESSED.**
+**This is a limitation of the Lua runtime.**

 #### Parameters
 `function` **`fn`**